XENON1T/pax/docs/simulator.rst

 Waveform simulator library reference
 ------------------------------------

 This is a reference for all methods in pax's waveform simulator library.
-To use the methods of the main Simulator class, see
+To use the methods of the Simulator class, see "Case 2" at the start of this file.

 .. automodule:: pax.simulation
     :members: